-How would you like to have a paperless office?
-Well, with an online cloud fax account, you can.
+With an online cloud fax account, you can be on your way to having a paperless office.
 If you haven’t heard of cloud computing, it’s pretty straightforward technology, and many small business owners and entrepreneurs are using it to expand their businesses.

 Using advanced data and storage encryption technology, users can send and receive faxes over the internet, as well as store and manage their sensitive data online via their secure, password-protected cloud fax account.
 There’s no hardware to buy or software to download.
 Users simply use their cell phone as a quasi-mobile or paperless office.